awsdocs/aws-systems-manager-user-guide/doc_source/aws-runpatchbaselinewithhooks-tutorial.md

    pm2 stop your_application
    ```

-   For information about creating SSM documents, see [Creating SSM documents](create-ssm-doc.md)\.
+   For information about creating SSM documents, see [Creating SSM document content](documents-creating-content.md)\.

 1. Create another SSM document with the following content for your postinstall script to update your application dependencies and name it `NodeJSAppPostPatch`\.
 Replace */your/application/path* with the path to your application\.